thoughtspot/thoughtspot.github.io/pages/admin/data_security/legacy_row_security.md

 ---
-title: [About Legacy Row Level Security]
+title: [How to use legacy RLS]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Legacy Row Level Security is deprecated and no longer used.
+This documentation is retained to support implementations that are already using this method."
 sidebar: mydoc_sidebar
 ---
-Legacy Row Level Security is no longer used.
-This documentation is retained to support implementations that are already using this method.

 If you're setting up row level security for the first time, see [About Rule-Based Row Level Security](new_row_level_security.html).
 That is the preferred method.
 It supports thousands of groups, and is easier to set up and maintain then Legacy Row Level Security.

 This legacy version of row level security allowed you to define which groups could see individual rows in a table, based on the values in a column.
+Setting row level security is a three steps process:

+1. Obtain the security file
+2. Define Legacy Row Level Security
+3. Upload the edited security file

 ## Legacy Row Level Security settings